 Sir Yael frowned at the bank of monitors.
 “I’m surprised you don’t have any surveillance coverage of that alley.
-It is still within the borders of His Lordship’s fief.
+It is still within the borders of His Excellency’s fief.
 It would greatly expedite matters right now.”

-“We will have coverage of that area by the end of the day, Sir,” replied the technician, “but it is like closing the barn door after the horses have escaped.
+“We will have coverage of that area by the end of the day, sir,” replied the technician, “but it is like closing the barn door after the horses have escaped.
 I’m still querying the rest of the surrounding building security firms to see if anyone else can see into that area.
 It’s not the best solution, but…”

 “I understand,” replied the knight.
 “Something bothers me, though.
 Notice that pedestrian and vehicular traffic is… well, sparse?
 I mean for this part of the planet?”